 Medicaid in Texas

+This site is privately owned and is not associated with the government.
+It contains information to help you in your Medicaid application process.
 Medicaid in Texas is a jointly funded program that provides health care assistance to millions of low-income households throughout the state.
 If you find yourself wandering, “What is Medicaid?” you are most likely seeking affordable medical assistance for yourself and your family.
 As a state- and federally funded program, Medicaid is designed to provide medical coverage ensure for those who are without health insurance and who cannot afford it have medical coverage.

 Along with low-income households with children, Medicaid in Texas provides medical assistance to various groups of individuals who are in a higher need of health care than healthy, able-bodied adults.